 What Is Steampunk?
 Your Journey Starts Here!

-Steampunk, a World of Steam
+Steampunk, a world of steam

 The rules of steampunk fashion: For men, long coats and top hats are de rigueur.
 For women, corsets and steampunk goggles are recurring elements.
 Wearing a steampunk watch is great for both genders.